Shannon Brown (singer): Career

 In late 2001, she left for the BNA label.
 While on BNA, she began work on a second album, from which two singles were released.
-The first of these, a song titled "Baby I Lied," was a cover of Deborah Allen's Top 5 hit single from 1983.
+The first of these, a song titled "Baby I Lied", was a cover of Deborah Allen's Top 5 hit single from 1983.
 Brown's cover became her only Top 40 hit upon its release.
-A second single from her BNA album, titled "Untangle My Heart," also charted.
+A second single from her BNA album, titled "Untangle My Heart", also charted.
 Brown's second album also remained unreleased, however, and she exited BNA not long afterward.

 Warner Bros.
 Records signed Brown to her third recording contract in late 2005.
-That year, she made her fourth chart entry with the song "Corn Fed."
-Reaching a peak of 47 on the country music charts, it served as the lead-off single to her first album for Warner Bros., also titled Corn Fed.
+That year, she made her fourth chart entry with the song "Corn Fed".
+Reaching a peak of 47 on the country music charts, it served as the lead single to her first album for Warner Bros., also titled Corn Fed.
 Her third album overall, Corn Fed was also Brown's first album to be released commercially.
 The album was produced by John Rich, one half of country music duo Big & Rich.
-After its second single, "Pearls," failed to chart, Brown and Warner Bros. parted ways.
+After its second single, "Pearls", failed to chart, Brown and Warner Bros. parted ways.